KUMasanoriUeda/KUMasanoriUeda/README.md

 </p>

-#### I'm **Masanori Ueda**, a fourth-year bachelor's degree student belonging to Robotics Mechatronics laboratory at Kanazawa University.
+#### I'm **Masanori Ueda**, a first-year master's degree student belonging to Robotics Mechatronics laboratory at Kanazawa University.

 I have been researching about robotics flexible gripper and studing ROS2.
 My interestings are robotics manipulation and machine learning.